Touchpoint: Paid touchpoints

 Radio is another paid touchpoint.
 Radio advertisement is known as the "theatre of minds" as there are no visuals (Mateo, n.d.), so listeners have to imagine the brand image on their own.
 Good commercials on radio encourage listeners to have a unique picture of the brand (Fill, et al., 2013).
-If it is used effectively it makes emotional connection with the listeners (Peacock, 2007).
+If it is used effectively, it makes emotional connection with the listeners (Peacock, 2007).
 This could work in the favor of brand in long term.
-Another, big advantage of radio advertisement is that it is very cheap compare to other paid touchpoints (Ian, n.d.).
+Another, big advantage of radio advertisement is that it is very cheap compared to other paid touchpoints (Ian, n.d.).
 A company can reach potential consumers frequently at low cost (Fill, etal.,2013).
 Reaching frequently, is very beneficial for emotional connection and thus brand favorability (Peacock, 2007).
 Just like magazine, Radio advertisement also reaches different demographics for targeting specific audience (Fill, et al., 2013).
 Different times of a day are for different kind of demographics, depending on what kind of programs are on, at that time.
 The most effective time for radio advertisement are the peak traffic hours; as people like to listen to radio when they are stuck in traffic (Fill, et al., 2013).
 Most companies like to have talk-back sessions about their brand.
 General people discuss on the radio what they think about a brand and where they encountered that brand.
 This could be a great way for brand awareness as well as brand loyalty.
 It is particularly excellent for small local businesses (Ian, n.d.).
 Radio advertising has quite a lot of disadvantages too.
 Just like magazine, Radio is not good for mass marketing, as it focuses on segment of market (Fill, et al., 2013).
 Another big problem with this is that if listeners don't like a particular song and the advertisement was to come in that song; they switch the channel and therefore miss out on advertisement (Neha, 2011).
-Furthermore, there is a lot of background noise in radio advertisement; like background music, listeners doing their chores.(Ian, n.d.).
-Regardless, of these disadvantages many small business use radio advertisement as their paid touchpoint.
+Furthermore, there is a lot of background noise in radio advertisement; like background music, listeners doing their chores (Ian, n.d.).
+Regardless, of these disadvantages many small businesses use radio advertisement as their paid touchpoint.

 There are a number of other aspects of traditional advertising that are also forms of paid touchpoints.
 They include brand written promotional clothing, promotional pens, calendars, writing pads and company cars with brand advertising to name a few.

 The communication objective for advertising is typically for consumers to learn about the brand and the company and be informed about what can be offered to them.
 These more traditional forms are slowly declining as everything is online, through the digital platform.